Margarita ChliVision for Robotics Lab

 My research interest is in Computer Vision for Robotics, focusing on real-time perception for micro-aerial vehicles and I have had the pleasure of working with some brilliant students and researchers in this area, leading the scientific activities in the following European projects:

-AEROWORKS, investigating the technologies to enable collaboration of multiple small aircraft equipt with manipulators for the purpose of industrial inspection,
+AEROWORKS, investigating the technologies to enable collaboration of multiple small aircraft equipt with manipulators for the purpose of

 SHERPA, aiming at developing a robotic team to aid alpine search and rescue,

 myCopter, researching the technologies necessary for automating personal aerial transportation,

 I am teaching part of the Autonomous Mobile Robotics Masters course, while I am also supervising Masters and Bachelors projects.

 June 2015 - I have been appointed SNF Assitant Professor in Vision for Robotics at ETH Zurich and together with my whole team, we have relocated to Zurich!

 December 2014 - Two PhD studentships are available immediately as part of the AEROWORKS EU project.

 November 2014 - Lucas Teixeira is now a PhD student at the Vision for Robotics Lab, working on visual perception for small aircraft.

 November 2014 - Dragos Stanciu has joined my group as a PhD student to investigate the applicability of DVS sensing in robot navigation.